 In 1943, The Three Crows Inn, Gravesend, c.1873 was purchased for the National Gallery of Ireland in Dublin.
 This oil study was the basis for Tissot’s 1877 etching of the same title.

-In 1946, a London journalist, Marita Ross, published a plea for information regarding “La Mystérieuse,” Tissot’s unidentified mistress.
+In 1946, a London journalist, Marita Ross, published a plea for information regarding “La Mystérieuse,” Tissot’s unidentified mistress, the Mystery Woman.
 Lilian Hervey, then 71, replied that this was her aunt, Kathleen Irene Ashburnham Kelly Newton (1854 – 1882); she had original photographs of Mrs. Newton with James Tissot.